AI Standards Hub

 About the summit

 The AI Standards Hub Global Summit 2026 will bring together UK and global leaders shaping the future of safe, secure, and trustworthy AI.
-Organised in partnership with the Organisation for Economic Co-operation and Development, the Office of the United Nations High Commissioner for Human Rights, The Data Lab, and Responsible Ai UK, the two-day event will explore how robust standards and credible assurance can build confidence in AI systems, enable innovation, and accelerate the adoption of trustworthy AI.Ā
+Organised in partnership with the Organisation for Economic Co-operation and Development, the Office of the United Nations High Commissioner for Human Rights, Partnership on AI, The Data Lab, and Responsible Ai UK, the two-day event will explore how robust standards and credible assurance can build confidence in AI systems, enable innovation, and accelerate the adoption of trustworthy AI.

 The Global Summit 2026 will be held on 16 and 17 March as a hybrid event in Glasgow and online.
 In-person attendance will be by invitation and sessions will be live streamed for global accessibility.